fortinetdev/terraform-provider-fortiflexvm/website/docs/r/fortiflexvm_vms_create.html.markdown

 Create one or more VMs based on a Flex VM Configuration.

--> This API is only used to create one or more VMs. **Once you declare a resource block and use `terraform apply`, any modification to the resource blocks will not make efforts**. (e.g., if you already used the resource block in the `Example Usage` to apply one VM, you can not apply another VM by just replacing the value of `vm_count` with 2.
-You need to write another resource block to create additional VMs).
+!> This API is only used to create one or more VMs.
 To modify a VM, please refer to [fortiflexvm_vms_update](./fortiflexvm_vms_update.html.markdown).

+~> Once you declare a resource block and use `terraform apply`, **any modification to this resource block will create new VM(s) when you use `terraform apply` again**. (e.g., if you already used the resource block in the `Example Usage` to apply one VM, you will create 2 more VMs by replacing the value of `vm_count` with 2.
+And you create 3 VMs in total).

 ## Example Usage